the-events-calendar/event-tickets/readme.txt

 = [4.1.4] TBD =

 * Fix - Improve email attendees integration with Community Events Tickets [46198]
+* Fix - Remove unneeded plugin settings when Event Tickets is operating without The Events Calendar [46645]
 * Tweak - Make the visibility of the delete ticket link filterable [45683]

 = [4.1.3] 2016-04-28 =